 After Superstorm Sandy blew into Northeast Ohio, an insurance carrier balked at paying more than a token amount to a condominium association for extensive storm damage to the condominium buildings.
 Rutter & Russin pursued the claim in state court and convinced the carrier that it undervalued the amount of storm damage and did not have enough evidence to rely on the policy exclusions relating to pre-existing damage and faulty construction to avoid coverage.
 In the end, the carrier agreed to resolve the claim by paying an additional $300,000.

-Windstorm claims are often denied or unfairly adjusted by insurance companies.
+Windstorm and tornado claims are often denied or unfairly adjusted by insurance companies.
 The attorneys of Rutter & Russin have nearly 30 years of experience helping policyholders get a full and fair settlement for their storm losses.
 Contact us today for a free consultation.